FWolfe/Zomboid-Modding-Guide/README.md

 ### The module block
 In the example above, you'll notice the file starts off with `module MyFirst`.
 All items, recipes and other blocks need to be contained within the module block.
 The name used is used as a prefix for a item's full name: The item in the example is `MyMod.MyItem`.
 Most (not all) vanilla items use the module `Base`.
-You are free to use this module as well but be aware defining things like items that have already exist in the `Base` module you will **overwrite** them.
+You are free to use this module as well but be aware defining things like items that already exist in the `Base` module you will **overwrite** them.
 If you have lots of items or don't want to conflict with any existing items or other mods its best to use a custom (or multiple) module names.
 Common practice is to use the same name as the mod ID.
-Sometimes for basic mods or compatibility reasons it may be more better to use a existing module name such as `Base`.
+Sometimes for basic mods or compatibility reasons it may be better to use a existing module name such as `Base`.
 Creating a extra module namespace for a few simple items is not always the best option: unnecessary  modules are very minor performance hit.

 ### The imports block
-Often for recipes (and some other blocks) you will need to reference items from other modules.
+Often for recipes and other blocks you will need to reference items from other modules.
 Normally when a item exists in a different script module, you have to use the full name such as `Base.Nails` to reference it.
 By declaring a `imports` block you can skip the module prefix on the item and just use `Nails`
 ```
 imports {
     Base
 }
 ```
 *Note: when loading mods scripts, PZ will log a warning to the console if you do not import Base.
-This warning can be ignored if not-importing was intentional.*
+This warning can be ignored unless you intented to import.*

 ### The item block